Loreley99/Artikel-act/README.md

 ## About our Website

-DER DIE DAS is a is a web-based application to help German learners memorise the gender of German nouns.
+Artikel-Act is a is a web-based application to help German learners memorise the gender of German nouns.

 ## Getting Started

 ### Install the Application

-1. Unzip the TASK3 package into your XAMPP file directory under htdocs.
+1. Unzip the package into your XAMPP file directory under htdocs.

 2. Import the words.sql file from the zip package into MySQL and name the database "words".